How to Plan a Road Trip – The Definitive Guide 2023

 • Can display a route that avoids motorways, tolls and ferries

-• Is easy to add additional stops when building your intended route
+• It is easy to add additional stops when building your intended route

 • Has real-time handy route information and displays traffic congestion and the total trip time